All Episodes

 It just seems like the decks are so stacked against us.

-So what's going on?
+I said, what's going on?

-was my next text.
+Was my next text.

-Then the next Scalia.
+Then the next thing, it's Galia.

 I said, with an exclamation list.